Consultation: Prescription strong (Schedule 8) opioid use and misuse in Australia – options for a regulatory response

 Invitation to comment

-The TGA is seeking comments from interested parties on options for a regulatory response to the potential misuse of prescribed Schedule 8 (S8) opioids in Australia.
+The TGA sought comments from interested parties on options for a regulatory response to the potential misuse of prescribed Schedule 8 (S8) opioids in Australia.

 - Consultation: Prescription strong (Schedule 8) opioid use and misuse in Australia – options for a regulatory response (pdf)